-Anti-Catalan Spanish MEPs dominate liberty committee
+Anti-separatist Spanish MEPs dominate liberty committee

 The new Spanish leadership overseeing the European Parliament's powerful committee dealing with rule of law and rights, known as Libe, are staunch opponents of Catalan secession.